Example configuration.yaml entry alarm_control_panel: - platform: egardia host: YOUR_HOST username: YOUR_USERNAME password: YOUR_PASSWORD

 egardia platform enables the ability to control an Egardia/Woonveilig control panel.
 These alarm panels are known under different brand names across the world, including Woonveilig in the Netherlands.
 This was tested on a Gate01 version of the Egardia/Woonveilig platform.

 You will need to know the IP of your alarm panel on your local network.
-Test if you can login to the panel by browsing to the IP address and log in in using your Egardia/Woonveilig account.
+Test if you can login to the panel by browsing to the IP address and log in using your Egardia/Woonveilig account.

 To enable this, add the following lines to your